The Wine Alchemy Privacy Policy

 It is in everyone’s interest to be transparent and protect the authenticity and creativity of human creators.
 It therefore follows that the Wine Alchemy website:

-- Forbids the use (for any purpose) of any written or graphic content published on this website by third parties, developers and AI generative systems without prior written consent.
+- Forbids the use (for any purpose) of any written or graphic content published on this website (or elsewhere) by any third parties, developers, platforms and AI generative systems without prior written consent.
 Examples include proofreading, editing, indexing, legal vetting, design and layout, translation, and machine training/learning.

 - Has barred the web crawlers GPTBot (from OpenAI, makers of ChatGPT) and CCBot from harvesting data for AI systems.

-- In principle, it supports the European Artificial Intelligence Act that came into force in the European Union on 01 August 2024.
-While the UK is no longer part of the EU and this law does not apply in the UK, its citizens access and read the Wine Alchemy website, where EU wines are predominant.
+- In principle, it supports the European Artificial Intelligence Act, which came into force in the European Union on 01/08/2024.
+While the UK is no longer part of the EU and this law does not apply in the UK, EU citizens can access and read the Wine Alchemy website, and EU-made wines are predominantly featured.

 - Paul Howard is a member of the Society of Authors.
-Consequently, he supports their stance and actions on the use and abuse of AI.
+Consequently, their stance and actions on the use and abuse of AI are fully supported.

 C) No Social Media Use

-- Wine Alchemy does NOT use ANY social media platforms.
+- Wine Alchemy does NOT use any social media platforms for any purpose.

-- Social Media examples include X, Meta (Facebook, Instagram, WhatsApp and Messenger), TikTok, Snapchat, Reddit, Pinterest, LinkedIn, Bluesky, Threads, and Mastodon.
+- Social Media examples include, but are not limited to: Meta (Facebook, Instagram, WhatsApp and Messenger), TikTok, Snapchat, Reddit, Pinterest, LinkedIn, Bluesky, Threads, Mastodon and X.

 D) Other Policies